-Three decades ago Yoga entered my life, and it has been an intricate part ever since.
-Initially my practice included meditation with a bit of asana to cope with a cancer diagnosis at the age of twenty.
+Three decades ago I discovered Yoga, which has been an intricate part of my life ever since.
+Initially I practiced meditation with a bit of asana to cope with cancer diagnosis at the age of twenty.
 I began without the label of Yoga as I read books about a variety of mind-centering practices and the teachings of ancient masters.
-After a fifteen-year period of personal immersion I attained an initial certification in Yoga while traveling in southern India.
+After a fifteen-year period of personal immersion, I attained a certification in Yoga while traveling in southern India.

-A thirst to live life to the fullest is fed by Yogic engagement pretty much every day, still.
-Early life experiences enticed me to also obtain a master’s degree in Integrative Health Education, from the California Institute of Integral Studies.
-I also hold a certification as a Co-Active Life Coach, and have done extensive study in nutrition and fitness.
+A thirst to live life to the fullest is fed by Yogic engagement every day.
+Early life experiences also enticed me to obtain a master’s degree in Integrative Health Education, from the California Institute of Integral Studies.
+I hold a certification as a Co-Active Life Coach from the Co-Active Institute, and continue extensive study in nutrition and fitness.

-Along my teaching path I have worked with cancer patients in active treatment to at-risk youth, and military members to individuals recovering from a wide range of injuries from a variety of populations.
+Along my teaching path I have worked with cancer patients in active treatment, at-risk youth, military members, and individuals recovering from a wide range of injuries, among other special populations.

-My other passion over the past decade has included working with teenage girls in foster care.
-A highly interactive four-year program (co-created by myself and a fellow group of leadership coaches) promotes self-empowerment and personal life leadership through somatic activities and Co-Active coaching-based experiences.
+My other passion during the past decade has included working with teenage girls in foster care, HerShe.
+A highly interactive four-year program that I created with other leadership coaches promotes self-empowerment and personal life leadership through somatic activities and Co-Active coaching-based experiences.
 The program spans the gamut of somatic, mental and emotional engagement.
 Each session is lead by Co-Active coaches.